FarronF/limerick-council-meetings/meetings/2022/04/21-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 24th March 2022.md

  Carry out archaeological investigations within the remainder of the building and within

-the adjoining plot to the south.---
+the adjoining plot to the south.
+---
  Work with the State partners to prepare for resubmission of the application under the

 Fáilte Ireland Large Capital Grant Scheme.